 Isolation and identification of E. coli

 The isolation of E. coli was carried out according to the method described by Quinn et al. (2002), with slight modifications.
-Briefly, 5 g of each sample was enriched in 90 ml of peptone water (HiMedia, Mumbai, India) and incubated at 37°C for 24 h.
-The enriched samples were then inoculated on MacConkey Agar (MCA) (HiMedia, Mumbai, India) via the four-flame technique, and the plates were incubated at 37°C for 24 h.
+Briefly, 5 gram of each sample was enriched in 90 ml of peptone water (HiMedia, Mumbai, India) and incubated at 37°C for 24 h.
+The enriched samples were then inoculated on MacConkey Agar (MCAl) (HiMedia, Mumbai, India) via the four-flame technique, and the plates were incubated at 37°C for 24 h.
 Pink-colored colonies, presumptive of E. coli, were selected for further analysis.

 Gram staining was performed according to the method described by Merchant and Packer (1969) to determine the size, shape, and arrangement of bacteria.
 The observation of gram-negative, pink-colored, rod-shaped bacteria arranged singly or in pairs was suggestive of E. coli.